 Housing Vermont is a private, nonprofit development company founded in 1988 to produce permanently affordable rental housing for Vermonters through partnerships with communities and the private sector.
 The partnerships advance State and local development goals, particularly downtown revitalization, and create safe and attractive apartments.

-Housing Vermont raises equity by syndicating low income housing and historic tax credits.
+Housing Vermont raises equity by syndicating federal and state low income housing and historic tax credits.
 In addition to a reliable return on their investments, community banks and other Vermont and national companies which invest with Housing Vermont have an opportunity to help communities build or renovate tangible, long-lasting housing resources.

 Housing Vermont brings other critical services to its partners.
 Housing Vermont's development staff is skilled in shepherding nascent projects through the complex permitting process.
 The staff also helps to secure loans and grants to complement the equity and provide construction management services to complete the project on time and within budget.